Wanous/Irrational-sorting/README.md

 <img alt="banniere" align="right" height="50%" width="35%" src="photos/Video_test.gif">

  > [!TIP]
- > The window is resizable to your liking so take advantage of it :)
+ > The window is resizable to your liking so take advantage of it.

 <p></p>
 <p></p>
 <p></p>

-### Console
+## Console
 With the application you can access to other information by the console of python :

 - In red the exchanges with one or two wrong indexes (so their are not performed)
 - In green the exchanges that went well
-- On the side of the list their is the decimals used for the exchange
+- On the side of the list there is the decimals used for the exchange

 <img alt="banniere" height="50%" width="45%" src="photos/Console_example.png">

-### Irrational number available
+## Irrational number available
 Plus you can use different irrational number to sort your list :

 | Symbol | Name |